-Intake Call Outline - The first is a cheat sheet outlining a typical intake phone call with a plaintiff, which lists some of the most important steps to take and questions to ask while on the phone.
+Intake Call Outline - The first resource is a cheat sheet outlining a typical intake phone call with a plaintiff, which lists some of the most important steps to take and the right questions to ask while on the phone.

 Beginning - Introduction & Gather Plaintiff Contact Information

 Introduce yourself to the plaintiff and briefly describe what your company does in plain English.

 Next, get right into the information gathering on the plaintiff themself; knowledge gained at this point will help confirm whether or not the plaintiff has an existing application in your system.
 At this juncture, you can also attempt to verify whether or not the case in question is within your funding parameters (and/or qualify for another round of funding if previously funded).

 Be sure to gather the following info during the first minute or two of your call:

 - Date of birth

 - Inquire about previous funding(s) on this claim from a legal funding company

 Middle - Gather case and attorney details & Set Expectations

 Now is the time to inquire about the case—to get a general sense of the claim, the injury, timing, and whether or not the plaintiff is represented.